Serenity0204/Little-Test-Framework/README.md

 ## Operations
 See the Usage for more comprehensive examples.
-* Make Your Ttility Functions Like
+* Make Your Utility Functions Like
 ```
 inline LTF::LTFStatus <your utility function name>(bool debug = false)
 // return value option